-A generic auto-injector (Epi-pen) is kept in each department in the reception area.
+A generic Epi-pen is kept in the medical room for use in an emergency.

 NO CHILD CAN RECEIVE THE MEDICATION PROVIDED FOR ANOTHER CHILD.
 NAMED BACK-UP PENS ARE ESSENTIAL.

 First Aid Policy Supplement 3.
 Diabetes.

 Diabetes is a disorder in which the body is unable to control the amount of sugar in the blood because the mechanism that converts sugar to energy is no longer functioning properly.
 Insulin, a hormone secreted by the pancreas, is essential to the sugar conversion process.